Latinos find little room in majority African American county

-A cohort of Latino leaders who issued a statement six months ago highlighting the lack of representation say their requests for an audit have been dismissed and that their calls for the administration to change its recruitment practices have been gone unanswered.
+A cohort of Latino leaders who issued a statement six months ago highlighting the lack of representation say their requests for an audit have been dismissed and that their calls for the administration to change its recruitment practices have gone unanswered.

 “All we want to do is be in the room,” said state Del.
 Joseline A. Peña-Melnyk (D-Prince George’s).
 “If you are not in the room, you are an afterthought.”